 - a) National databases;

 - b) National and local reports containing facts and data;

 - c) Hydrogeological maps;

-- d) Technical reports, guidelines, manuals, etc.;

-- e) Books and book chapters;

-- f) Position papers and/or important papers on PR journals;

-- g) Others.
+- d) Technical reports, guidelines, manuals, etc.; - e) Books and book chapters; - f) Position papers and/or important papers on PR journals; - g) Others.

 The number of entries per LTP related to the above mentioned topics are summarized in Table 3.
-The Ireland and the UK LTPs have provided their reports in 2017 as already has been explained.
+The Ireland, the Switzerland and the UK LTPs will provide their reports in 2017 as already has been explained.